Lucky Cat Opening in Crosstown

 The pop-up will be open for dinner Thursday through Sunday.

 Nicholson says the Crosstown restaurant will be more polished, refined.
 It will be located at the front of the building near the Cleveland entrance.
+They hope to have it open in about 8 months.

 Nicholson considers Erling Jensen as sort of a father figure.
-It was Jenson who hooked him up with Glenn Hays of Cafe 1912.
+It was Jenseon who hooked him up with Glenn Hays of Cafe 1912.
 Jensen thinks of Glenn as his own father figure.

-As for what Jenson thinks of the ramen, Nicholson says he loves it and has given Lucky Cat his blessing.
+As for what Jensen thinks of the ramen, Nicholson says he loves it and has given Lucky Cat his blessing.